 4 ounces water, warmed to 110 degrees

-Combine dry ingredients in large mixing bowl.
+Combine dry ingredients in a large mixing bowl.
 Add warmed liquids all at once to dry mixture.
 Stir until well mixed, incorporating all dry ingredients.
-Cover bowl with clean towel and set aside for 20 to 25 minutes, allowing dough to rise.
-Knead by hand 6 to 8 times on floured surface, adding additional flour to surface as needed to keep dough from sticking.
+Cover bowl with a clean towel and set aside for 20 to 25 minutes, allowing the dough to rise.
+Knead by hand 6 to 8 times on a floured surface, adding additional flour to the surface as needed to keep the dough from sticking.
 Roll into desired shape and thickness.